Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Results

-BO results are shown in Table \ref{tab:scatter}, and select results are plotted in Figure \ref{scatter-results}.
-Adding auxiliary information significantly improves BO performance for both ensembles and BBB.
+BO results are shown in Figure \ref{scatter-results}.
+Adding auxiliary information significantly improves BO performance for BNNs.
 Additionally, they are competitive with GPs, making BNNs a viable approach for scaling BO to large datasets.
-Surprisingly, the infinite ensemble of infinite-width networks performs poorly compared to normal ensembles, suggesting that the infinite-width formulations do not fully capture the dynamics of their finite-width counterparts.
-We also compare to MOGPs in the supplemental information.
-Due to the poor scaling of MOGPs with respect to output dimensionality, we could only run MOGPs for 50 iterations in a comparable amount of time.
-Even within 50 iterations, MOGPs perform poorly, comparable to random sampling.
+In Appendix \ref{app:results}, we see similar trends for other types of BNNs.
+Due to poor scaling of multi-output GPs with respect to output dimensionality, we are only able to run {\sc GP-aux} for a small number of iterations in a reasonable time.
+Within these few iterations, {\sc GP-aux} performs poorly, only slightly better than random sampling.
+We also see in the Appendix that BO with either GPs or BNNs are comparable with, or outperform other global optimization algorithms, including DIRECT-L and CMA-ES.